exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 The anchoring service is developed to increase product security and provide non-repudiation for Exonum applications.
-Service publishes assets-blockchain state hash to the bitcoin blockchain, and every concerned participant can audit the blockchain over the history.
-Even in the case of validators collusion old transactions can not be falcificated; disrepancy between actual Exonum blockchain state and the one written to the bitcoin blockchain would be found instantly.
+Service publishes Exonum blockchain state hash to the bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
+Even in the case of validators collusion old transactions can not be falsified; disrepancy between actual Exonum blockchain state and the one written to the bitcoin blockchain would be found instantly.

 !!! note "Another pages about anchoring service"
     This page describe mostly how the service do work; however, there is a separate page, describing how the service should be [configured and deployed][anchoring-deploy].
-The sources are located [at the github][github-anchoring].
+The sources are located [on the GitHub][github-anchoring].

-## Anchoring chain, anchoring transaction.
-Rough description
+## General idea

+The service writes the hash of the last Exonum block to the permanent read-only persistent storage available to everyone.
+The block is called _anchored block, and its hash is referred as _blockchain state hash_ further.

-To write a data state hash, the service builds a _anchoring chain_ on the top of bitcoin blockchain.
+To write a blockchain state hash, the service builds a _anchoring chain_ on the top of bitcoin blockchain.
 Such chain consists of multiple _bitcoin anchoring transactions_.
 Each anchoring transaction have at least 1 input and only 2 outputs: data output and change output.
 Data output